 They are slow-growing fish and take five to seven years to reach 40 cm in length.
 As a result, baldchin groper stocks are likely to take a long time to recover from sustained overfishing.

-The baldchin groper is one ‘indicator species’ in the West Coast Bioregion (from east of Augusta to north of Kalbarri).
-This means its stock status is used to indicate the status of other species in the region.
+The baldchin groper is an ‘indicator species’ in the Mid-West area of the West Coast Bioregion.
+This means its stock status is used to indicate the status of baldchin groper in the Mid-West area.
 As such, it plays an important part in the sustainable management of fisheries in WA.

 Distribution and habitat